Langdon D. Neal, Chairman

 The following services are available if you have a physical characteristic, such as difficulty walking or standing, using a wheelchair, blindness or limited vision, deafness or difficulty hearing, or a characteristic that prevents you from entering a polling place.
 We will make every effort to make it possible for you to vote privately and independently.

 Chicago voters may check the status of their registrations here or find their polling places.
 In the three weeks immediately before the election, voters may also access a sample ballot at this section of the web site.

 To register for the first time or to update your registration, voters may download the form here or call 1-312-269-7851 to ask to have a voter registration form mailed.
 (TTY 1-312-269-0027)

-If you miss the March 12, 2013 registration deadline for the April 9 Second Congressional Special Election, state law requires that you use the grace-period registration program between March 13 and April 6, 2013 to either register for the first time or to update your name or address.
+If you miss the Feb.
+18, 2014 registration deadline for the March 18, 2014 Primary Election, state law requires that you use the grace-period registration program between Feb.
+19 and March 15, 2014 to either register for the first time or to update your name or address.
 Click here for more information on Grace Period registration.

 All Early Voting sites are fully accessible.